Chart Color Schemes

 Brookvale features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Brookvale's dwelling structures, as per the latest Census, consisted of 18.4% houses and 81.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
+Brookvale's housing structure, as per the latest Census, consisted of 18.4% houses and 81.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 57.6% houses and 42.4% other dwellings.
 Home ownership in Brookvale was at 16.4%, with mortgaged dwellings at 38.3% and rented ones at 45.4%.
-The median monthly mortgage repayment in the area was $2,600, below Sydney metro's average of $3,000.
+The median monthly mortgage repayment was $2,600, lower than Sydney metro's $3,000.
 Median weekly rent in Brookvale was $550, compared to Sydney metro's $592.
-Nationally, Brookvale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Brookvale's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing